-Our assessments and observations indicated that pupil behaviour, wellbeing and mental health were impacted last year, primarily due to COVID-19-related issues.
-Where the impact was particularly acute for disadvantaged pupils, we used pupil premium funding to provide wellbeing support for all pupils, and targeted interventions where required.
-We are building on that approach with the activities detailed in this plan and are also focused on listening to and knowing each child's aspirations and goals.
+Where the impact of lockdown remained acute for disadvantaged pupils, we used pupil premium funding to provide wellbeing support for all pupils, and targeted interventions where required.
+We are building on that approach with the activities detailed in this plan and are also focused on using pupil premium funding to listen to and get to know better each child's aspirations and goals in much more detail.